catichenor/kinola/README.md

 `python autokeyboard.py [ip.address] 'Hello, World!'`

+This will print `Hello, World!` on the computer that has the Yun attached.
+Note that when sending text to a remote computer in this fashion, there will always be a return/enter that will be performed after the text is typed.

+If you'd like to send specific keys, such as the Control key, F2, or Tab, you can use the `-c` switch to send a keyboard macro.
+For example:

+`python autokeyboard.py [ip.address] 'h128/h130/p212/r-1'`

+This sends the familiar DOS/Windows "three finger salute" a.k.a. the Control-Alt-Delete command to the Arduino-connected computer.

+#### Breaking this down:

+* `h128` means "hold down the 128th character".
+Character 128 is understood by the Arduino as the "Left Control" key.
+* `/` is used as a separator for each key command.
+* `h130` means "hold down the 130th character".
+Character 130 is the "Left Alt" key.
+* `p212` means "press (and release) the 212th character".
+Character 212 is the "Delete" key.
+* `r-1` means "release all keys".

 You must enter the numeric IP address of the Arduino; the zeroconf ".local" name is not understood by python.
+If you have a name server, that assigned address will probably work.

 ## Warning